Find a Job You Really Want In

 Default Rate: 14.5 percent

-In 2013, East-West had the second lowest average student loan debt per graduate in America — which makes one wonder why the default rate is well above the national average.
+In 2013, East-West University had the second lowest average student loan debt per graduate in the country, which raises questions about why its default rate remains above the national average.

 5. Indiana